-- 2. Even if the Purchasing Manager's estimate of the Commission's cost of performing the services with the Commission's own personnel is lower than the Purchasing Manager's estimate of a potential contractor's cost of performing the services, the Commission may proceed with the Procurement if at the time the Commission intends to conduct the Procurement, the Commission lacks personnel and resources that are necessary to perform the services within the time in which the services are required.
+- C. Personnel and Resource Availability.
+Notwithstanding a determination that the Commission would not incur less cost in conducting the procurement than in performing the services with the Commission's own personnel and resources, the Commission may proceed with the procurement if at the time the Commission intends to conduct the Procurement, the Commission lacks personnel and resources that are necessary to perform the services within the time in which the services are required.
 If the Commission conducts a Procurement under the conditions described in this paragraph, the Purchasing Manager shall: - a.
-Keep a record of the cost analysis and findings that the Purchasing Manager makes for each Procurement the Commission conducts under this Part 1, Section VIII, Subsection D(2), along with the basis for the Purchasing Manager's decision to proceed with the Procurement; and - b.
-Collect and provide copies of the records described in Part 1, Section VIII, Subsection D(2)(a) each calendar quarter to the Board.
+Keep a record of the cost analysis and findings that the Purchasing Manager makes for each Procurement the Commission conducts under this Part 1, Section VIII, Subsection D(2), along with the basis for the Purchasing Manager's decision to proceed with the Procurement; and procurement, the Commission lacks personnel and resources that are necessary to perform the services within the time in which the services are required.